 How Encryption Works – The history and the Future- Part:2

-In our previous blog we discussed the history of encryption and way it has evolved.
-In this blog we’ll talk a bit about how such encryption is applied in web technologies we’re familiar with and what the future holds for encryption algorithms.
+In our previous blog, we discussed the history of encryption and the way it has evolved.
+In this blog, we’ll talk a bit about how such encryption is applied in web technologies we’re familiar with, how encryption works, and what the future holds for encryption algorithms.

 What is HTTPS and SSL/TLS?

 If you recall, in our last blog, we touched on the Diffie-Helman method of using two keys – one to encrypt and the other to decrypt.

 In a practical application of asymmetric key encryption between 2 parties, the Diffie-Helman mechanism requires an exchange of public keys between the 2 entities – so they can encrypt messages meant for the other or decrypt messages sent by the other.

 A practical implementation of Diffie-Helman was made possible by 3 MIT scientists – Rivest, Shamir, and Adleman in 1977, the very next year after Diffie and Hellman made their theory public.
 Popularly known as RSA, this practical implementation of Diffie Helman used mathematical factoring as the way to create the one-way function that is essential as part of the Diffie-Helman key exchange.

 In real-world scenarios using asymmetric encryption for transmission of all data would be frustratingly slow.
 So, asymmetric encryption is usually used to exchange a symmetric key confidentially between both sides – which is then used to encrypt the actual data payload.